ScottishCovidResponse/rampvis-api/data-api/README.md

 ### Config

 We did not share the folder `data-api/config` due to security reasons.
-You need to create a `data-api/config` folder and its contensts following the structure mentioned below:
+You need to create a `data-api/config` folder and its contents following the structure mentioned below:

 ```bash
 config